 The Peter and Barbara Bye Scholarship

-Awards $2,500 annually based on a combination of need and grades (Minimum of 2.7/4.0).
+Awarded annually based on a combination of need and grades (Minimum of 2.7/4.0).
 All other things being equal, preference is given to applicants from the Cornell University Triangle chapter (Should it be recolonized).

 Pierce E. Healey Memorial Scholarship

-The James Marshall pur65/Triangle Volunteers Scholarship
+James Marshall pur65 Triangle Volunteers Scholarship

-The Kevin Robertson marq92/Triangle Presidents Scholarship
+Kevin Robertson marq92 Triangle Presidents Scholarship

-The Foglesong Family Minority Student Scholarship
+The Fogleson Family Minority Student Scholarship

 The Foglesong family values diversity in the fields of engineering, architecture and science.
 As such they have endowed a scholarship to be awarded each year to a deserving student from an under represented population majoring in engineering, architecture and science.
 Qualified applicants will be members of Triangle Fraternity in good standing who are members of underrepresented populations in the fields of engineering, architecture or science, show academic success with a minimum GPA of 2.7/4.0, have a track record of service to the chapter and local community and demonstrate financial need.

-The Purdue Old House Men Scholarship
+The Purdue Class of 1958 Scholarship